zvada/technology/docs/documentation/writing-documentation.md

 - Avoid superfluous statements like `you will want`, `you want`, `you should` e.g., `install foo` rather than `you will want to install foo`.

+- Use the imperative form in step-by-step instructions, e.g. `install package foo` rather than `the package foo should be installed`